herlon214/mkv-seat/README.md

-  -k, --key string             Google Cloud Translation Api Key, e.g: AIvaSyCiLjaWkykUoROHq2lqqbVoUA3ZTyv7xQI -f, --lang-from string       Original subtitle language (following the BCP 47), e.g: en -t, --lang-to string         Output subtitle language (following the BCP 47), e.g: pt-BR -o, --output-format string   Output format, e.g: srt (default "srt")
+  -k, --key string             Google Cloud Translation Api Key, e.g: AIvaSyCiLjaWkykUoROHq2lqqbVoUA3ZTyv7xQI -f, --lang-from string       Original subtitle language (following the BCP 47), e.g: en -t, --lang-to string         Output subtitle language (following the BCP 47), e.g: pt-BR
+      --notify                 Sends a notification -o, --output-format string   Output format, e.g: srt (default "srt")
 ```

+### Notification
+You can enable sending a Pushover notification after a successful extraction setting the environment variables:
+`PUSHOVER_API_KEY` and `PUSHOVER_USER_KEY`

+For now only Pushover is available for notifications.
+You also need to use the flag `--notify`.

 ### Exctracting Subtitles Only
 ```